 Do not tell your friends

 Okay, trust me on this.
-Do not tell your friends that you planning to save money to buy a house or the fact that you have another bank account.
+Do not tell your friends that you are planning to save money to buy a house or fact that you have another bank account.
 Without being guilty or selfish, keep this plan for yourself.

-Usually, when we evolve (emotional, intellectual, professional) the others will try to hold you so you don’t leave them behind.
+Usually, when we evolve (emotionally, intellectually, professionally), others will try to hold us, so we don’t leave them behind.
 Another theory is that people are jealous when others become successful and will do anything to stop them from leaving the crowd.
 Take this advice for anything you plan in life.
 Negative thoughts from others can impact your life.
 Here I’d like to remind you of the quote, ” Loose lips sink ships”

 Downgrade your car or use a bicycle instead

 Some people prefer to catch the bus, but I can assure you that driving your own car is a much cheaper option and have more flexibility.
-If you want to go extreme and keep yourself fit at the same time, you can use a bicycle for going to work.
-Riding a bicycle costs you no money, just your body energy and time.
-All the expenses that a car require can go towards saving for a house deposit, which adds up significantly.
+If you want to go extreme and keep yourself fit at the same time, you can use a bicycle to go to work.
+Riding a bicycle costs no money, just your body’s energy and time.
+All the expenses a car requires can go towards saving for a house deposit, which adds up significantly.

 Go on cash

 Using cash is more likely to help you reduce all that extra money you might otherwise spend because you have a card with you.
 Plus, transaction fees and all that other content might be quite a crater in your pocket.

 Going on cash is also a good idea because you can only fit so much cash in your wallet.
 Another really genius trick is to use smaller cash notes.
 The smaller the cash notes, the less money you can put in your wallet, and the less likely you will waste money here and there.
 Absolutely genius.